General ab initio framework for electronic-order-induced lattice-dynamics symmetry breaking: Results

-The quantized unity of the $l_{\text{ph}}$ arises from the $C_3$ symmetry of the system.
-In contrast, the quantization of $l_{z,\nu \bm{q}}$ along the path $-\text{T}\leftrightarrow \Gamma \leftrightarrow \text{T}$ can be attributed to two factors: (i) {At $\Gamma$,} $E_g$ is contributed solely by the vibration of S atoms residing at $C_3$-invariant Wyckoff positions~\cite{zhang2022chiral,Zhang2025_CP}.
-As illustrated in Fig.~\ref{fig:Eg_phonon_spliting_PAM_AM}(d), these two S atoms rotate in the same direction but with a $\pi$ phase difference at the $\Gamma$. (ii) {Away from $\Gamma$, } their energies are well-separated from other modes, resulting in minimal hybridization with other phonon modes.
+The quantized unity of the $l_{\text{ph}}$ arises from the $C_3$ symmetry of the system, while the quantization of $l_{z,\nu \bm{q}}$ can be attributed to two factors: (i) {At $\Gamma$,} $E_g$ is contributed solely by the vibration of S atoms residing at $C_3$-invariant Wyckoff positions~\cite{zhang2022chiral,Zhang2025_CP}.
+As illustrated in Fig.~\ref{fig:crystal_band_phonon}G, these two $\mathcal{P}$-related S atoms rotate in the same direction but with a $\pi$ phase difference at the $\Gamma$. (ii) {Away from $\Gamma$, } their energies are well-separated from other modes, resulting in minimal hybridization with other phonon modes.
 It should be noted that the phonon splitting induced by MBC is not uniquely determined by $l_{z,\nu\bm{q}}$.
-As shown in Figs.~\ref{fig:Eg_phonon_spliting_PAM_AM}(b) and (c), $l_{z,\nu\bm{q}}$ remains close to unity along the $C_3$-invariant path, yet the splitting of the $E_g$ modes varies significantly with a maximum at $\Gamma$.
+As shown in Figs.~\ref{fig:crystal_band_phonon}E and ~\ref{fig:crystal_band_phonon}F, $l_{z,\nu\bm{q}}$ remains close to unity along the $C_3$-invariant path, yet the splitting of the $E_g$ modes varies significantly with a maximum at $\Gamma$.